hpe-storage/scod/docs/cosi_driver/deployment.md

 ### Secret Parameters

-The following parameters are common to both cloud-hosted and on-premise (Deneb) DSCC deployments.
+The following parameters are common to both standard and HPE Alletra Storage MP Disconnected deployments.

 | Parameter           | Description |
 | ------------------- | ------------|